-A clinical cases by our Community members Dr Rafael Haenggi and Dr Jose Contribunale.
+A clinical case by our Community members Dr Rafael Haenggi and Dr Jose Contribunale

 This 20 years old female patient came asking to improve her smile.
 She had a trauma back when she was 10 years old and her central incisors were treated with stainless steel crowns.
 The patient showed good oral hygiene and healthy gum.